peterddrummond/xspde_matlab/doc/source/xsim.rst

 There are functions available in xSPDE for grid averages, spatial integrals and derivatives to handle the spatial grid.
 These can be used to calculate observables for plotting, but are also available for calculating stochastic derivatives as part of the stochastic equation.
 They operate in parallel over the local ensemble and lattice dimensions.
 They take a vector or scalar quantity, for example a single field component, and return an average, a space integral, and a spatial derivative respectively.
 In each case the first argument is the field, the second argument is a vector defining the type of operation, and the last argument is the parameter structure, ``r``.
 If there are only two arguments, the operation vector is replaced by its default value.

 Spatial grid averages can be used to obtain stochastic results with reduced sampling errors if the overall grid is homogeneous.
-An average is carried out using the builtin xSPDE function :func:`xave` ``(o, [av, ] r)``.
+An average is carried out using the builtin xSPDE function :func:`xave` with arguments ``(o, [av, ] r)``.

 This takes a vector or scalar field or observable, for example ``o = [1, n.lattice]``, defined on the xSPDE local lattice, and returns an average over the spatial lattice with the same dimension.
 The input is a field or observable ``o``, and an optional averaging switch ``av``.
 If ``av(j) > 0``, an average is taken over dimension ``j``.
 Space dimensions are labelled from ``j = 2 ...
 4`` as elsewhere.
 If the ``av`` vector is omitted, the average is taken over all space directions.
 To average over the local ensemble and all space dimensions, use ``xave(o)``.
 Averages are returned at all lattice locations.